raspberrypi/style-guide/style-guide.md

-# Raspberry Pi Style Guide
+# Raspberry Pi style guide

 This document is being updated constantly; please ensure you have the most recent version.